Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/layers.rst

 --------------------

 By default, the lock button directly to the right of the layer buttons is enabled.
-This means that changes to the viewed layers affect all other 3D Views locked to the scene - see the :doc:`navigating the 3D View options page </editors/3dview/navigate/index>` for more information.
+This means that changes to the viewed layers affect all other 3D Views locked to the scene.
+See the :doc:`navigating the 3D View options page </editors/3dview/navigate/index>` for more information.

 Multiple Layers